f5uii/dxcc-world-map/README.md

 ## DXCC World Map

-A geoJSON representation of Earth, divided into DXCC entities.
+A GeoJSON representation of Earth, divided into DXCC entities.

 ### About DXCC